dev-centr/templates/README.md

 > [!Warning]
 > If git accidentally syncs a child repository to this one, exclude the repository by writing it in the [`.gitignore`](/.gitignore) file.

-## Additional tools

-### Web Dev

-- [VisBug](https://chromewebstore.google.com/detail/visbug/cdockenadnadldjbbgcallicgledbeoc) - Lets you edit a web design in your browser using drag and drop while the page is live.
-- [Jam.dev](https://jam.dev) - Debugging tool.
-Lets you record video of website problem as well as capturing technical logs and creates bug reports automatically.